calipark1213/3340FinalProject/README.md

 To determine if multicollinearity is present in our data, we used the car library to find our variance inflation factors (VIF).
 This is important since a high VIF value means that there is evidence of multicollinearity in our data.
 Fortunately for our dataset, our VIF value is 1.436569, which shows weak evidence of multicollinearity between the predictor variables in this case.
 That is, it appears that hardly any variance inflation exists in our data.

 Since we have assesed the model and determined that the residuals follow the model assumptions, we do not need to perform transformations and weighting to correct model inadequacies.
+We verify that our coefficients are stable, and its signs and magnitudes are also reasonable.
+There is no concernes of multicollinearity, and the predicted responses are within the range of those observed.
+This all concludes that we had a good experimental design, since our regression coefficients are almost uncorrelated, and the regressor variables are not being missed and are within the appropriate range.
+We can ignore the few observations that are outliers since they seem to have an insignificant effect in our data.

 Now that we have made sure that these conditions are met, we can now make a prediction.
 The `predict` command in R was used to get: <br/>
 #### Table 1.3 - 95% Prediction Interval